alextok/dbsc-discussions/README.md

     Opened a git-hub issue: https://github.com/WICG/dbsc/issues/60

-    Owners: Kristian. to resolve on this till 06/18.
+    Owners: Kristian will update DBSC spec for session refresh.

-1. Discuss optimizing the flow to avoid an extra redirect - step 17 (start session) can happen in 1 (redirect to IDP), step 20 (bind session) can happen in 16 (response from idp) - Olga is owner.
+1. Discuss optimizing the flow to avoid an extra redirect - step 17 (start session) can happen in 1 (redirect to IDP), step 20 (bind session) can happen in 16 (response from idp).

-    Owners: Sasha/Olga should try to document in the draft below.
+    Owners: Sameera/Sasha/Olga should try to document in the draft below.

 1. How the local key helper is deployed?
 Concrete details?